-- Grade roads for safe travel into and around mine. - Excavate localized sediment in sections of the north and South Pit diversions. - Conduct monthly and quarterly monitoring and reporting in accordance with the CDPS permit.
-Water quality monitoring will continue in 2022. - Continue to monitor the constructed marsh area located in the drainage area near the former RTP and on the small sediment settling basins constructed upgradient from the sediment control pond, including placement of additional organic material (e.g., peat) and other enhancements to further promote sediment control, as necessary.
+- Remove containerized radiological waste associated with pilot water treatment systems from the site. - Maintain roads for safe travel into and around the Site. - Excavate localized sediment in sections of the North and South Pit diversions. - Monitor the Tie Camp Disposal Cell for depressions where water could pond and manage the drainage off and around the cell. - Monitor revegetation and reseed or fertilize, as necessary. - Conduct monthly and quarterly monitoring and reporting in accordance with the CDPS permit.
+Water quality monitoring will continue in 2023.

+• Continue to monitor the constructed marsh area located in the drainage area near the former RTP and on the small sediment settling basins constructed upgradient from the sediment control pond, including placement of additional organic material (e.g., peat) and other enhancements to further promote sediment control, as necessary.